aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

 # Requirements

 1. AWS Account with proper IAM permissions in order to deploy the AWS resources listed in the `template.yaml` file.
+   - Don't have an AWS account?
+[Get started for free](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html).
 2. AWS Serverless Application Model (SAM).
    - [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) is a toolkit for building, testing, running and deploying serverless applications on AWS.
 It is compatible with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
 SAM generates a CloudFormation template and deploys it.
    - Ensure you have completed the [AWS SAM prerequistes](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html).
    - [Install the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).
-3. [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/) accounts and API keys
+3. [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/) accounts and API keys.
-   - This project uses Alchemy and Moralis to fetch data from the blockchain
+   - This project uses Alchemy and Moralis to fetch data from the blockchain.
-   - Accounts and API Keys for those accounts are required and used throughout this project
+   - Accounts and API Keys for those accounts are required and used throughout this project.

 # Deployment